Skip to main content

 How the project was run

-The Department of Health, as it then was, established and funded a company called Genomics England to deliver the project.
-Thirteen NHS Genomic Medicine Centres (GMCs) were created, each encompassing several NHS Trusts and hospitals.
+In 2013, the Department of Health (as it was then known) established and funded a company called Genomics England to deliver the 100,000 Genomes Project.
+As part of the project set-up, 13 NHS Genomic Medicine Centres (GMCs) were created, each encompassing several NHS trusts and hospitals.
 The NHS GMCs identified, recruited and consented patients, then collected DNA samples and clinical information for analysis.

-Each DNA sample underwent whole genome sequencing, using Illumina next-generation sequencing (NGS) technology.
-After sequencing, the data were analysed by a team of researchers and doctors, before relevant findings, including diagnoses, were passed back to the patient’s doctor to be discussed with the patient.
+Each DNA sample underwent whole genome sequencing, using Illumina massively parallel sequencing (sometimes called next-generation sequencing) technology.
+After sequencing, the data were analysed by a team of researchers and doctors before relevant findings, including diagnoses, were passed back to each patient’s doctor to be discussed with the patient.

 Completion of the project

-The project laid the foundations for the launch of the NHS Genomic Medicine Service, providing ongoing extensive access to genomic testing to patients across the NHS.
+The project laid the foundations for the launch of the NHS Genomic Medicine Service, providing ongoing extensive access to genomic testing for patients across the NHS.

 Key messages